2stacks/2stacks.github.io/_posts/2019-08-05-bare-metal-to-kubernetes-part-1.md

 - v11 - IPMI for out of band access to the physical hosts
 - v20 - MAAS for PXE and management of deployed hosts
 - v173 - NFS for network attached storage
-- v193 - IaaS will be used by virtual machines
+- v193 - IaaS will be used to assign floating IPs to Openstack instances

 ![alt text](/assets/images/20190805/maas_lab.png "Lab Setup")

->Note: I will not be covering the creation of vlans, port-channels, tagged and untagged interfaces on the physical switch.
+>Note: I will not be covering the creation of vlans or tagged and untagged interfaces on the physical switch.
 Please consult your switch vendor's documentation for guidance on implementing these configurations.

 # MAAS Deployment
 ## Install MAAS
 The installation of MAAS is very simple.
-For lab purposes we'll be installing both the [Region Controller](https://maas.io/docs/introduction-to-controllers) and [Rack Controller](https://maas.io/docs/introduction-to-controllers) service on the same host.
+For lab purposes we'll be installing both the [Region Controller] and [Rack Controller] service on the same host.
 I recommend you start with a clean install of Ubuntu Server 18.04.
 For any other OS/version please check the MAAS documentation for compatibility.
 To get started you can use any of the following options;
 - Quick Start - https://maas.io/install
 - Documentation - https://maas.io/docs/install-from-packages
 - Or for the impatient, ssh to the machine you've dedicated to run MAAS and execute the following;